 - If you lose focus because of a thought that pops into your mind, simply let it be.
 Be happy that you noticed your thought and can then choose to return your mind to your body and breathing.

 Take a stress test on alexit.se for a greater understanding of your stress levels.
 Once the test is complete, you will receive feedback on your stress levels and what you can do about it.

 If you find your studies stressful, it may be a good idea to improve your study technique.
 The Academic Support Centre offers help with study techniques and the various types of writing.

 The Student Health Centre’s stress management course

 The Student Health Centre offers a stress management course each semester.
 It is based on a CBT technique called ACT (Acceptance and Commitment Therapy).
-The course consists of three sessions during which you will learn more about stress, how to handle it and how to find a balance between your studies and your free time.
-We also discuss how to handle negative thoughts, such as anxiety and perfectionism.

 For help managing your stress, you can also book an individual consultation at the Student Health Centre.